Here’s a bit about me

 To support myself, I started as a PA and worked my way up to production managing and producing commercials, music videos and high fashion stills shoots.
 I worked on 120 projects including music videos for the Rolling Stones, Prince and the Dandy Warhols, Vogue and Italian Vogue shoots, and commercials for BMW, T-Mobile and more.

-Finally, after years of work, I wrote and directed my first feature, Saturn Returns, which won Best Screenplay at the Mountain Film Festival prior to production.
+Finally, after years of work, I wrote, directed and produced my first feature, Saturn Returns, which starred Miles Gaston Villanueva, Jordan Belfi and Nicholle Tom.
+It won Best Screenplay at the Mountain Film Festival prior to production.
 It has played 23 film festivals to date and won nine awards including the Special Jury Prize at Cinema on the Bayou and Best Feature at Beaufort International Film Festival.

-I sold my third feature film, Santa’s Boots, to Lifetime.
-I co-wrote, executive produced and directed, and it premiered in December 2018.
-It has been ranked 53 of the top 100 Christmas TV movies on Lifetime by Elle.com
+I sold my third feature film, Santa’s Boots, to Lifetime which I co-wrote, executive produced and directed.
+It premiered in December 2018 and starred Tony-nominated actress Megan Hilty and Noah Mills.
+It was ranked 53rd of the top 100 Lifetime Christmas TV movies of all time by Elle.com

 But before any of the feature films or television, before any awards, I found myself extremely frustrated.
 I was hitting walls and not only couldn’t find a way past them, I couldn’t even see past them.
 I was fortunate to find my way to a career coaching class and I signed up for the one-month intensive on the spot.
 Little did I know that my life would never be the same.